markirius/wine_scripts/game_info/README.md

 ## WINETRICKS:

-* winetricks_list.txt - list of component to install using winetricks
+* winetricks_list.txt - list of components to install using winetricks

 During prefix creating winetricks will automatically install all components and apply all tweaks from winetricks_list.txt file.
 Write names of components